sectore/phonegap3-native-ios-plugin/README.md

 - Make sure that you have [Node](http://nodejs.org/) and [PhoneGap CLI](https://github.com/mwbrooks/phonegap-cli) installed on your machine.

-- Create your phonegap example app
+- Create your PhoneGap example app

 ```bash
 phonegap create my-plugin-example-app && cd $_